Minimal Braces: Minimal braces of small order

 \begin{prp} The only minimal braces of order at most eight are $K_2, C_4, K_{3,3}$ and $B_8$.~ \end{prp}

-\begin{prp} The only simple cubic bipartite graphs of order ten are $M_{10}$ and $Q_{10}$. \end{prp} \begin{proof} Let $G[A,B]$ denote a simple cubic bipartite graph of order~ten.
-Define its {\it bipartite complement} as the simple (bipartite and $2$-regular) graph~$\overline{G}$ that has the same set of vertices and has edge set $\{ab : ab \notin E(G), a \in A, b \in B\}$.
+\begin{prp} The only simple cubic bipartite graphs of order ten are $M_{10}$ and $Q_{10}$. \end{prp} \begin{proof} Let $G[A,B]$ denote a simple cubic bipartite graph of order~ten, and let $\overline{G}$ denote its bipartite complement.
+Clearly, $\overline{G}$ is $2$-regular.
 Observe the following.
 If $\overline{G}$ is disconnected then $G$ is isomorphic to $Q_{10}$.
 Otherwise $\overline{G}$ is connected and $G$ is isomorphic to~$M_{10}$. \end{proof}

 \begin{prp} The only minimal braces of order ten are $M_{10}$, $B_{10}$ and $Q_{10}^+$. \end{prp} \begin{proof} Let $G[A,B]$ denote a minimal brace of order ten.
 If $G$ is cubic then, by Proposition~\ref{prp:cubic-bipartite-graphs-order-ten}, $G$ is isomorphic to $M_{10}$.
 Now assume that $G$ is noncubic, and let $T$ denote the set of noncubic vertices.